Mecha-Weasel/spittoon/FAQ.md

 -----------------------------
 Q: What happens if/when the developer returns to being actively engaged with FoF?

 A: Hopefully, all this becomes irrelevant.
-Nothing done with these updates should interfere with the developer pushing out updates via Steam and negating the need for them.
+Nothing done with these updates should interfere with the developer pushing out updates via Steam and negating the need for these updates.
 Players should not be impacted in any way.

 [5] Windows Installer warnings?
 ------------------------------